Brian Doherty (drummer): Freedy Johnston

 Freedy Johnston released his first studio album The Trouble Tree in 1990 through Bar/None Records; it received generally favorable coverage upon its release, and Doherty enjoyed it.
 Johnston toured with The Silos as their opening act while Doherty was a member; Johnston and The Silos had the same tour manager, Mark Zoltak.
 At this point Ford left, but Graham Maby, at that point well known for playing with Joe Jackson, had replaced him.
 At one point, Johnston asked Doherty and Maby if they were interested in joining his backing band.
 They did, and Doherty remembers the experience working with Johnston being "1000%" more enjoyable than touring with The Silos.
 Doherty admired Johnston's songwriting and lyricism, and he felt that Johnston "does not shy away from playing electric guitar", in the sense that other singer-songwriters "minimize the sort of rock aspect of their music".

 Doherty had a significant role in Johnston's second album Can You Fly (1992), as did Maby, who co-produced it with Knut Bohn.
-The album received highly favorable praise, earning 4.5/5 from Allmusic.
 Doherty was especially satisfied because his drum tracks were "front and center" and were very prominent in the mix, and he also liked the fact that the songs that Graham Maby produced and the songs that Knut Bohn produced were different.

 To this day, Johnston and Doherty maintain contact, and Johnston regularly sends Doherty demos of songs in progress.